CSC-WebApps/Course/HWS/HW1.md

 git remote set-url origin https://github.ncsu.edu/CSC-WebApps-F21/HW1-<unity>-WebApps
 ```

+## HW1 Content

+### Conceptual Questions

+1. What is the CSS Box Model and why is it important?

+### Landing Page

+Incorporate the following elements into the design of your landing page:

+* Unique Selling Proposition (headline, supporting text)
+* A _hero image_
+* The benefits of your offering.
+* Social proof
+* Lead generation form (call to action)

+### Dark Mode Toggle

+Add a checkbox that will trigger a dark mode toggle.
+Use a css filter, such as `filter: invert(100%);`.
+You may also want to combine with other filter strategies such as `hue`.
+Ensure images are inverted.

+### Github Pages

+Publish your site on your repo's Github Pages.
+Follow the instructions on [Github Pages](../Pages/GithubPages.md).

+### Screencast

+Create a screencast of for your assignment.
+In your screencast, cover the following:

+> Describe your Landing Page and its elements.
+Demonstrate your dark mode toggle.

+For guidelines, software, and recommendations [see Screencasts](Screencasts.md).

 ## Evaluation and Submission

 You will be graded for completing the following tasks and meeting the following criteria: